geoscixyz/gpg/content/foundations/physical_properties/physical_properties_conductivity.rst

 Current flows through a rock's pore-fluid via ionic conduction.
 As a result, the conductivity of the pore-fluid depends on the concentration of dissolved ions.
 Pore-fluid conductivity increases as the concentration of dissolved ions increases.
-This implies rock's containing more brackish pore fluid are more conductive than rocks containing fresh-water.
+This implies that rocks containing more brackish pore fluid are more conductive than rocks containing fresh-water.

 **Tortuosity**